Adk2001tech/diabetes-heart_disease-detection/README.md

           Page specially design for reminding people to do their duty well.
 Alse for thanking special people on this earth !

 ## Motivation/Purpose
+* **Now in this pandemic situation of covid 19, there is a high risk of getting covid affected if we go out for health check-ups specially in Hospitals serving as a Covid centers.
+To stop the spread out this virus we have to be in home.** Taking this thought in an account, I have made this small and effective web app which will somehow contribute in making yhe world safe and healthy!
-Want to contribute in Medical/Health sector by providing simple, easy to use web api for detecting diabetes and presence of heart disease which can easily practised by a person working in this sector.
+* Want to contribute in Medical/Health sector by providing simple, easy to use web api for detecting diabetes and presence of heart disease which can easily practised by a person working in this sector.